dhirajdhande19/MindMate/README.md

 # 🧠 MindMate

-MindMate is a mental wellness web app that helps students track moods, journal thoughts, and access mental health resources — supporting growth 💪, balance 🌿, and emotional well-being 😊 every day.
+**MindMate** is a mental wellness web app designed to help students reflect, recharge, and regain emotional balance.
+It offers tools to journal thoughts, access wellness resources, and build daily habits — promoting growth 💪, balance 🌿, and well-being 😊.

 ---

 ## 🚀 Features

-- 📓 **Journal Entries** – Privately write and reflect on your thoughts.
+- 📓 **Journal Entries** – Privately reflect and write about your day.
-- 📚 **Wellness Resources** – Curated content to support mental health and well-being.
+- 📚 **Wellness Resources** – Curated articles, videos, and self-help guides.
-- ✅ **Daily Tasks** – Set daily to-do goals to build healthy habits.
+- ✅ **Daily Tasks** – Set simple goals and healthy habits.
-- 🆘 **Help from Professionals** – One click to reach psychiatrists, psychologists, therapists, and more.
+- 🆘 **Reach Out for Help** – Easily find psychiatrists, therapists, or support lines.
-- 💬 **Optional Peer Chat** – *(Coming soon)* Connect safely with fellow students.
+- 💬 **Peer Chat** – _(Coming soon)_ Connect safely with fellow students.
-- 🌈 **Mood Tracker** – *(Optional)* Log moods and visualize emotional trends with graphs.
+- 🌈 **Mood Tracker** – _(Coming soon)_ Track your emotions and visualize your progress.

 ---

+## 🎯 Built For

+This project is submitted under the **Beginner Division** of **Hack4Health 2025**.
+It focuses on a clean, functional **frontend** experience using HTML, CSS, and JavaScript.

+---

 ## 🛠 Tech Stack

-**Frontend**
-- HTML, CSS, JavaScript
-- EJS (for templating)

-**Backend**
-- Node.js
+**Frontend Only (Hackathon Version)**

-- Express.js
+- HTML
-- MongoDB
+- CSS
-- Passport.js (authentication)
+- JavaScript

+> _Note: A fullstack version using Node.js, Express, MongoDB, and Passport.js is under active development and will be released post-hackathon._

 ---

-## 👥 Contributors
+## 👥 Team Member Roles & Responsibilities

-- **Dhiraj** – Backend Developer & Project Lead
-- **Avishkar** – Frontend Developer
-- **Sahil** – Frontend Developer
+_This section will be updated after task distribution._

 ---

 ## 📌 Project Status

-✅ MVP under development as part of **Hack4Health 2025**
-🚧 Additional features and refinements in progress
+🚧 Frontend development in progress
+📄 Research draft, user flow, and feature plan under development
+🧪 Preparing final prototype and presentation for Hack4Health 2025 submission
+📦 Backend development planned post-hackathon (for fullstack GitHub release)

 ---

 ## 📷 Sneak Peek

-*Coming soon*
+_Coming soon – project screenshots and demo video_

 ---

 ## 🧾 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](LICENSE).

 ---

-> *“Your mental health is a priority.
+> _“Your mental health is a priority.
 Your happiness is essential.
-Your self-care is a necessity.” – MindMate*
+Your self-care is a necessity.” – MindMate_

+---